China steel, iron ore slip deeper into bear territory as exchanges keep up pressure

 Hynes expects China’s steel market to remain relatively tight.

-Rebar, or reinforced steel used in construction, closed down 3.6 percent at 2,074 yuan ($319) a ton on the Shanghai Futures Exchange, pulling further away from a 19-month high of 2,787 yuan reached on April 21.
+Rebar, or reinforced steel used in construction, was down 2.2 percent at 2,104 yuan ($324) a tonne on the Shanghai Futures Exchange by 0554 GMT, pulling further away from a 19-month high of 2,787 yuan reached on April 21.

-On the Dalian Commodity Exchange, the most-traded iron ore contract slumped 3.4 percent to 373 yuan a ton, down 25.7 percent down from its April peak.
+On the Dalian Commodity Exchange, the most-traded iron ore contract slipped 1.3 percent to 381 yuan a tonne, down 24 percent down from its April peak.

 A report from the U.S. Department of Agriculture that suggests a “tighter supply outlook has encouraged investors to bet on agriculture products,” said Wu at Yong‘an Futures.